 Once the word 'love' is scaled up, adjust the composition a bit and delete the guides.
 To do so, you can select them and press Delete.
 Or, since we want to delete them all, we can go to View → Guides → Clear Guides.

 So the design should look like this so far.

 In this part, we'll start creating the shadow with Illustrator's Transform effect.
 Let's go!

-We duplicate the 'love' word layer and we hide it.
-In order to duplicate it, we head over to the Layers panel, select the layer in which the 'love' word is (it doesn't matter if you didn't rename it, when selecting it a square with the color of the layer will appear indicating which one is it) and we drag it into the New Layer icon (the sheet with the bent corner at the bottom of the Layers panel).
+Duplicate the 'love' word layer and hide it.
+To duplicate it, go to the Layers panel, select the layer in which the 'love' word is (it doesn't matter if you didn't rename it; after selecting it, a square with the color of the layer will appear indicating which one is it) and drag it to the Create New Layer icon (the sheet of paper with the bent corner at the bottom of the Layers panel).

-Now that we've made the copy, we hide it in order to use it later on.
+Now that we've made the copy, hide it so that we can use it later on.

-We ungroup the 'love' word.
-If we were to do a shadow to the whole word, we wouldn't need to ungroup it, but since we're going to create the shadow letter by letter, we need to apply the effect separately.
+Ungroup the 'love' word.
+If we were to apply a shadow to the whole word, we wouldn't need to ungroup it, but since we're going to create the shadow letter by letter, we need to apply the effect separately.

 Change the color of each of the letters.
 In this design I used: